Our Drug and Alcohol Treatment Programs in Ft. Walton

 Intensive Outpatient Program (IOP)

-An intensive outpatient program, which is often referred to as an “IOP”, is similar to partial hospitalization in that it requires a strong commitment from patients and allows them to continue to reside at home.
-In general, a patient at in intensive outpatient program will go to the facility for treatment anywhere from 3-5 days per week.
+Our intensive outpatient program, which is often referred to as an “IOP”, is similar to partial hospitalization in that it requires a strong commitment from patients and allows them to continue to reside at home.
+In general, a patient at our intensive outpatient program will go to the facility for treatment anywhere from 3-5 days per week.
 He or she will participate in different types of therapies deemed appropriate for their needs, such as individual therapy, behavioral therapy, or PTSD therapy.
 Since patients only spend a few hours at the facility at a time, they can continue to go to work or school and engage in other outside activities.

-Do You Need Help?
+Do You Need Help for an Addiction?

 If you are addicted to drugs and/or alcohol, do not waste one more day.
 Reach out for help and get the treatment you need to end your addiction once and for all.